Shelters for women and families in Jersey city

 WomenRising has a history of helping women and their families.
 Women rising has been actively working with those in need- in need of jobs, safety from domestic violence, freedom from substance abuse, safe homes for children.
 WomenRising meets these needs by providing supportive counseling, crisis intervention, workforce development and job placement, shelter for victims of domestic violence, outreach, advocacy, and referrals.

 WomenRising is the foremost community-based organization for women in Hudson County.
-They assists women and their families to achieve self-sufficiency and live safe, productive and fulfilling lives, through social services, economic development, and advocacy services.
+They assist women and their families to achieve self-sufficiency and live safe, productive, and fulfilling lives, through social services, economic development, and advocacy services.

 Phone : (201) 656-5069